VNG-Realisatie/gemma-zaken/docs/_content/ontwikkelaars/handleidingen-en-tutorials/large-files.md

 * created Catalogus;
 * created Informatieobjecttype

-After that we explore 3 options to create a document in DRC:
+After that we explore 3 options to create a `EnkelvoudigInformatieObject` in the DRC:
 * without a file
 * with the small file
 * with the large file (multiple step approach)